 Voice marketing gained serious traction

 Marketers have a new avenue to explore thanks to the rise of voice-activated devices like Siri and Google Now.
-A new degree of personalisation may be possible with voice-enabled technology because it allows for context-sensitive interactions with customers.
+A new degree of personalization may be possible with voice-enabled technology because it allows for context-sensitive interactions with customers.
 As of 2017, Juniper Research predicted that voice ad expenditure would reach $19 billion by 2022.